Kwannnnn/DiamondCaveGame/docs/technical-design.md

 ### 3.1 Backend

 Node.js was decided to be used for the development of the backend.
 We came to this decision for several reasons.
 Firstly, using JavaScript for server-side application development has become increasingly popular nowadays.
 Therefore, it becomes increasingly easy to receive support from the development community for our development process.
 Secondly, we are developing a web-based game, and we will use a JavaScript engine.
 Therefore, it increases compatibility and reduces the problems that might occur by developing a server-side application in JavaScript using Node.js.
-In addition, all team members agreed that Node.js is the tool that we are currently most familiar and comfortable with, and we had enough experience to use it for the development of the backend confidently.
+In addition, all team members agreed that Node.js is the tool that we are currently most familiar and comfortable with.
+We had enough experience to use it to develop the backend confidently.

 ### 3.2 Database

 PostgreSQL was chosen for persisting data.
-A discussion on whether we should use relational or non-relational databases during our meeting eventually led us to conclude that using relational databases can benefit us.
-All team members are well trained for relational databases during one of the courses we had previously; therefore, the team decided that it is the most comfortable to work with a relational database.
+During our meeting, a discussion on whether we should use relational or non-relational databases eventually led us to conclude that using relational databases can benefit us.
+All team members were well trained in relational databases during one of the courses we had previously; therefore, the team decided that it is the most comfortable to work with a relational database.
 It was also pointed out that relational databases can easily help us avoid the problems caused by data duplication.

 Having decided that relational databases will be used for persisting data, the team concluded that PostgreSQL would be the database management system that we use for the project.
 PostgreSQL is the one most team members are experienced in and comfortable with.
 It was decided that using tools that the team is experienced in can significantly speed up the development progress and help avoid problems.

 ### 3.3 Communication (frontend-backend)

 We chose to go with Socket.io to connect the frontend and backend applications.
-This socket library was selected for its simple API to establish a connection and signal events between two systems using it.
+This socket library was selected for its simple API to establish a connection and signal events between two systems.
 Additionally, it was chosen for its ease of implementation in browser Javascript.
 Socket.io can download the library binary from either a server using Socket.io or the official developers' host when running in a browser, which saves time working out a way to distribute the library or create our own.
 Finally, the library choice was informed by our prior experience with sockets in another project.

 To transmit game state data, we defined a set of JSON structures that encode the necessary data for sending via Socket.io.
 These definitions can be found in the Game State Protocol file within this documentation package.

 ### 3.4 Server deployment (VPS)

 To make the game client and server accessible to players, we created a server configuration that can be used to deploy the game to a server.
-The deployment server uses `Node.js` and `Ngnix` to build the game client and host it on the web, as well as host the Express game server to be used by the client.
+The deployment server uses `Node.js` and `Ngnix` to build the game client and host it on the web, and the Express game server to be used by the client.

 In addition to the deployment configuration, we also created a Continuous Deployment (CD) pipeline to make development builds accessible on a VPS provided to us.
 This pipeline uses a copy of a specific branch of our GIT repository to execute the deployment script.